-If you have any questions or queries, feel free to get in touch with me here.
+If you have any questions or ideas to share, feel free to get in touch with me here.

-In 2012, I decided to travel and through my own adventures I discovered a passion for hospitality, travel and education.
-Through meeting lots of people from all kinds of different cultures I recognised that people shared the same fundamental need to belong, share and grow, which led me on a journey to create Podstel.
+In 2012, I decided to travel, discovering a deep passion for hospitality and helping people.
+While meeting all kinds of people from different cultures and backgrounds, I recognised that people shared the same fundamental need to belong and grow, which led me on a journey to start Podstel.

 The first Podstel opened its doors in 2016 in Bucharest, Romania.
-Today we have two locations in the city, and have welcomed and hosted 1000s of guests from over 100 countries.
-Throughout my journey I have witnesssed the importance of social entreprenuership, business and leadership as a force for good and I want to spend the foreseeable future creating businesses that make a positive difference in society, while teaching other people to do the same.
+Today we have two locations in the city and have welcomed and hosted 1000s of guests from over 100 countries.
+Through my journey, I have discovered the importance of social entrepreneurship, business and leadership as a force for good and want to commit the next years of my life working alongside others to create businesses that make a positive difference in the world.

 The Early Days

-Like most things in life, my plan to travel for a year didn’t turn out that way.
-Through a series of serendipitous experiences and people who I met in the early days of my journey, I quickly discovered the power of going on a journey as a great catalyst for self-discovery.
-Little did I know that it would be this belief that would end up fuelling a 4-year journey of exploration, leading to a few significant life changes.
+Like most plans in life, my plan to travel for a year didn’t turn out how I imagined it to.
+Through a series of serendipitous experiences and people I met in the early days of my journey, I discovered a deep passion to help people, which would fuel my journey and provoke me to make some important life changes.

-I kept a journal since the very beginning of my journey as I hitchhiked and CouchSurfed from place to place.
-Instead of writing a repetitive account of the day’s events, I wrote about the people I met – their story, life, beliefs, dreams, fears & philosophy – followed by a personal account of what I thought I could learn from each person I met.
+I kept a journal as I hitchhiked and CouchSurfed from place to place.
+Instead of writing a repetitive account of the day’s events, I was fascinated by the people I met and wrote about our interactions – their story, life, beliefs, dreams, fears & philosophy – followed by a personal account of what I thought I could learn from each person.

 I didn’t choose the people I met and wrote about along the way.
 Instead, I allowed the journey to take its own natural course, knowing that everyone I met had their own story to share.
-I didn’t judge or make assumptions, just listened with the empowering belief that I could learn something from every person I met.
+I didn’t judge or make assumptions; I simply listened – intently – with the empowering belief that I could learn something from every person I met.

-8 years and dozens of journals later it’s now 2020 and a lot of things have changed.
+8 years on – dozens of journals and countless memories and experience later – it’s now 2020, and a lot has changed.

-I quit alcohol in April 2015 and haven’t looked back since (read more about that here if you’re interested).
-I also continued to grow my love for writing and since August 2018 have written 500 words every single day.
+I also continue to develop my passion for writing and since August 2018 I have written at least 500 words every single day.

-Moreover, in May 2020, I will embark on my biggest journey yet, fulfiling a childhood dream to cycle across Europe.
-I’ll start at the the top of Britain and cycle 5,000km all the way to Bucharest.
-The journey will be one made through people, rather than destinations, telling the stories of those I am fortunate enough to meet along the way.
+In late 2020, I will embark on my biggest journey yet, fulfiling a childhood dream to cycle across Europe.
+I’ll start in Bucharest and cycle 5,000km all the way to the top of Britain.
+The journey will be a journey through people, rather than destinations, telling the stories of those I meet along the way.